miket7f/miket7f.github.io/pages/E Fundamentals.md

 MOSFETs have faster switching speeds, higher efficiency, and are more scalable, leading to their more frequent use compared to BJTs.

 ### Activity 1 - Simple Transistor
-1. What is the simples transistor type that is based on the concept of a PN-Junction?
+1. What is the simplest transistor type that is based on the concept of a PN-Junction?
 2. What are the two different variants?
 Describe the names of the leads attached to the three regions of the transistor.
+Draw their circuit symbols.
 3. Describe the function principle of the NPN variant as a switch.
 4. How can we use such a transistor as a current controlling device?